-If equipped, the vehicle has wireless charging in the storage bin under the armrest.
+If equipped and enabled, the vehicle has wireless charging in the storage under the armrest.
 The system operates at 145 kHz and wirelessly charges one Qi compatible smartphone.
-The power output of the system is capable of charging at a rate up to 3 amp (15W), as requested by the compatible smartphone.
-See Radio Frequency Statement ⇔ 402.
+The power output of the system is capable of charging at a rate up to 3 amp (15 W), as requested by the compatible smartphone.
+See Radio Frequency Statement \Rightarrow 421.

-Wireless charging can affect the operation of an implanted pacemaker or other medical devices.
+Wireless charging may affect the operation of an implanted pacemaker or other medical devices.
 If you have one, it is recommended to consult with your doctor before using the wireless charging system.

 The vehicle must be on, in ACC/ ACCESSORY, or Retained Accessory Power (RAP) must be active.
-The wireless charging feature may not correctly indicate charging when the vehicle is in RAP, or during Bluetooth phone calls.
-See Retained Accessory Power (RAP) \Rightarrow 237.
+The wireless charging feature may not correctly indicate charging when the vehicle is in RAP, during a Bluetooth phone call, or when phone projection (e.g. Apple CarPlay / Android Auto) is active.
+See Retained Accessory Power $(RAP) \Rightarrow 236$.

-The operating temperature is -20 °C (-4 °F) to 60 °C (140 °F) for the charging system and 0 °C (32 °F) to 35 °C (95 °F) for the smartphone.
+The operating temperature is -40 °C (-40 °F) to 85 °C (185 °F) for the charging system and 0 °C (32 °F) to 35 °C (95 °F) for the phone.
+A charging stopped alert may be displayed on the infotainment screen, if the wireless charger or smartphone are outside of normal operating temperature.
+Charging will automatically resume when a normal operating temperature is reached.

-Remove all objects from the charging pocket before charging your compatible smartphone.
+Remove all objects from the charger before charging your compatible smartphone.
+Objects, such as coins, keys, rings, paper clips, or cards, between the smartphone and charger may become very hot.

-Objects, such as coins, keys, rings, paper clips, or cards, between the smartphone and the charger will become very hot.
-On the rare occasion that the charging system does not detect an object, and the object gets wedged between the smartphone and the charger, remove the smartphone and allow the object to cool before removing it from the charging pocket, to prevent burns.
+On the rare occasion that the charging system does not detect an object, and the object gets wedged between the smartphone and charger, remove the smartphone (Continued)

+and allow the object to cool before removing it from the charger, to prevent burns.